CodeWithDennis/google-place-display-extension/README.md

 # Google Place Display Extension

-The Google Place ID Sidebar add-on enhances your Google Search experience by conveniently displaying the Place IDs of companies you search for in the sidebar.
+The Google Place ID Sidebar add-on is primarily designed for developers to enhance their Google Search experience.
+It provides the convenience of displaying the Place IDs of companies you search for in the sidebar.

 ## Installation